 Marjorie Lee Browne biography

 Born in Tennessee in 1914, Marjorie Lee Browne was a gifted mathematician and educator.
-In 1949, she became one of the first two African American women to earn a Ph.D. in her field.
-She set up the first electronic digital computer center at a minority school, North Carolina College, one of the first of its kind at a minority college.
+In 1949, she became only the third African-American woman to earn a Ph.D. in her field.
+In 1960, Browne set up an electronic digital computer center at North Carolina College, one of the first of its kind at a minority college.

 Mathematician and educator Marjorie Lee Browne was born on September 9, 1914, in Memphis, Tennessee.
-A pioneering academic, Browne earned her Ph.D. in mathematics in 1949 from the University of Michigan, the same year Evelyn Boyd Granville received her doctorate in math from Yale, making the two of them the first African-American women to earn Ph.D.s in their field.
+A pioneering academic, Browne earned her Ph.D. in mathematics from the University of Michigan in 1949, making her only the third female African American to earn a Ph.D. in her field (after Evelyn Boyd Granville and Euphemia Lofton Haynes, who earned their degrees in 1949 and 1943, respectively.)

 The daughter of Mary Taylor Lee and her husband Lawrence Johnson Lee, Browne never really knew her mother, who died when she was just 2 years old.
 Her father, a transportation postal clerk with an astute appreciation for numbers, remarried shortly after his first wife's death.
 He and his second wife Lottie, a school teacher, encouraged their gifted daughter to take her studies seriously.